thomabir/NICEcontrol/README.md

 NICEcontrol is a program to monitor and control the [Nulling Interferometry Cryogenic Experiment (NICE)](https://quanz-group.ethz.ch/research/instrumentation/nice.html).

-This nulling testbed, built at ETH Zürich by the [Exoplanets & Habitability group](https://quanz-group.ethz.ch/), will demonstrate the feasability of the [LIFE space mission](https://life-space-mission.com/).
+This nulling testbed, built at ETH Zürich by the [Exoplanets & Habitability group](https://quanz-group.ethz.ch/), will demonstrate the feasibility of the [LIFE space mission](https://life-space-mission.com/).

 ## Install